lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 ---

-Can I just start hacking my project?
+Should you just start hacking your project?

 --